Certificate in CBT Skills

 The next course dates are on the following Saturdays and Sundays:

 The course fee for this 6-day programme at our central London venue is £600 + VAT = £720.
 Fees are payable either in one full payment or by monthly instalments.
-Some reduced-fee places are also available.
+Some reduced-fee places are also available, dependent on student circumstances and the number of attendees in the group.
 Full information on payments is shown in the application form.